buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, Founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society we use the power of tokenization to move things forward.
-We offer full-stack web and app development support for tokenization projects, tightly integrated with our very own [investment platform](https://www.shitcoinsociety.com) (currently available as a developer preview).
+Here at the Shitcoin Society we offer full-stack web and app development support for tokenization projects, tightly integrated with our very own [investment platform](https://www.shitcoinsociety.com) (currently available as a developer preview).

 ### Tokenize your startup